-IATA Incident Data Exchange (IDX) A flexible, scalable database system capable of integrating data derived from operational safety and security reports submitted by program member/participants to support analyses and production of performance and benchmarking indicators for use by program users. △ IATA Safety, Flight and Ground Operations Advisory Council (SFGOAC) The body within the IATA governance structure that acts as advisor to the Board of Governors (BoG) and the Director General and CEO on matters involving safety, flight operations and ground operations in international air transport.
-IATA World Air Transport Statistics (WATS) WATS is the air transport industry's most comprehensive and up-to-date reference digest and offers extensive coverage of a wide range of critical industry issues.
+IATA Incident Data Exchange (IDX) A worldwide, aggregated, de-identified database of incident reports that includes flight, cabin and ground operations safety and security occurrences; provides a secure environment for participants to view and benchmark aggregated incident data.
+IATA Safety, Flight and Ground Operations Advisory Council (SFGOAC) The body within the IATA governance structure that acts as advisor to the Board of Governors (BoG) and the Director General and CEO on matters involving safety, flight operations and ground operations in international air transport.
+IATA World Air Transport Statistics (WATS) The air transport industry's most comprehensive and up-to-date reference digest and offers extensive coverage of a wide range of critical industry issues.
 It is a comprehensive annual statistical picture of the airline industry assembling data from more than 200 airlines.
-ICAO Annexes Additional sections to the ICAO Convention, which are guidelines provided for the various national aviation authorities for use in developing the civil aviation rules and regulations that govern flight operations in their respective states.
-Equivalent Term: Annexes
+ICAO Annexes Annexes to the Convention on International Civil Aviation (ICAO) that provide guidelines for the national aviation authorities of Contracting States for use in developing the civil aviation rules and regulations that govern commercial flight operations.
+See Contracting State

-IEnvA Assessment An IEnvA assessment is an evidence gathering process to evaluate how well assessment criteria (IESM Standards) are being met.
+IEnvA Assessment An evidence gathering process to evaluate how well assessment criteria (IESM Standards) are being met.
 IEnvA Assessments must be objective, impartial, and independent, and the assessment process must be both systematic and documented.
 Assessments can be either internal or external.
 Assessment evidence includes records, factual statements, and other verifiable information that is related to the assessment criteria being used.
 Assessment criteria may be thought of as a reference point and include policies, requirements, and other forms of documented information.
 They are compared against assessment evidence to determine how well they are being met.
 Assessment evidence is used to determine how well policies are being implemented and how well requirements are being followed.
-IEnvA Context The Operators business environment that is defined by its Scope.
+IEnvA Context The operators business environment that is defined by its Scope.
 Illustrated Parts Catalogue (IPC) Parts list produced by the manufacturer of an aircraft, engine or component.
 Equivalent Term: Illustrated Parts List (IPL) Illustrated Parts List (IPL) See Illustrated Parts Catalogue (IPC).